Therapy for Problematic Sexual Behaviour.

 While many people enjoy an active sex life, or a range of sexual interests this does not make them sexually compulsive.
 Sexually compulsive behaviour can also not be assumed when linked with self imposed morality, or the morality of others.

-If you sexual behaviour feels out of control, is unsafe, dishonest or stops being pleasurable, it might suggest a problem.
+If you are questioning your sexual behaviour, it feels out of control, is unsafe, dishonest or stops being pleasurable, it might suggest a problem.
 At this point therapy can be very supportive in helping you make the changes that you desire.

 Sexually compulsive behaviour may be associated with risk-taking behaviours, which could be putting your emotional and physical health at risk.

 Examples of the issues I work with include;